 A DUI can happen when you least expect it.
-The state of Florida classifies a DUI as driving with a blood-alcohol level of .08, but many people don’t know how much they can drink before they reach the legal limit.
-In fact, simply having a few glasses of wine at dinner can lead to unexpected red and blue lights in your rear view mirror.
+Florida defines DUI as driving with a blood-alcohol level of 0.08, but many people don’t know how much they can drink before they reach the legal limit.
+Simply consuming a few glasses of wine at dinner can lead to unexpected red and blue lights in your rearview mirror.

-If you have recently been arrested and charged with a DUI, it’s important to remember that a DUI arrest is not a conviction, and there is still time to take the necessary steps to alter the outcome of the case and potentially prevent it from staying on your record.
-The attorneys at Khonsari Law Group’s #1 priority is to clear your name, and they we will work diligently with you to make sure we do everything within our power to keep your DUI charge off your record.
+If police recently arrested and charged you with a DUI, remember: A DUI arrest is not a conviction, and there is still time to take the necessary steps to alter the case’s outcome and keep it off your record.
+The attorneys at Khonsari Law Group’s number one priority is to clear your name.
+Then we will work diligently with you to do everything we can to keep your DUI charge off your record.

-Florida law defines a DUI as driving under the influence of alcoholic beverages, chemical substances or controlled substances, and states that is proved by impairment of normal faculties or unlawful blood alcohol or breath alcohol level of .08 or above.
-Most DUI’s are determined by breathalyzer tests, which measure your breath alcohol level.
+Florida law defines a DUI as driving under the influence of alcoholic beverages, chemical substances, or controlled substances.
+The law also sets impairment of normal faculties or unlawful blood alcohol concentration at 0.08 or above.
+Breathalyzer tests determine most initial DUI charges.

-DUI laws are very intricate, and someone charged with a DUI needs a DUI defense lawyer who has experience in this particular field.
-Mr. Khonsari, recognized in the past as a top DUI prosecutor, not only has the knowledge and experience in the defense of DUI cases, but also knows what the prosecutors are looking for in establishing their case.
+Someone charged with a DUI needs a defense lawyer with experience in this field because DUI laws are intricate.
+Mr. Khonsari, recognized in the past as a top DUI prosecutor, not only has the knowledge and experience to defend DUI cases but also knows what the prosecutors need to prove to win their case against you.

 Call Mr. Khonsari and the Khonsari Law Group team today to schedule a free consultation on your case.